• Skip to primary navigation

 How are heart murmurs diagnosed?

-• Blood and urine tests to look for anemia or low blood protein.
+• Blood tests and urine tests to look for anemia or low blood protein.

 • Blood pressure measurement to look for hypertension (high blood pressure) in dogs or hypotension (low blood pressure).